cilium/cilium/Documentation/concepts/networking/ipam/cluster-pool.rst

 This is useful if Kubernetes cannot be configured to hand out PodCIDRs or if more control is needed.

-In this mode, the Cilium agent will wait on startup until the ``PodCIDRs`` range are made available via the Cilium Node ``v2.CiliumNode`` object for all enabled address families via the resource field set in the ``v2.CiliumNode``:
+In this mode, the Cilium agent will wait on startup until the ``podCIDRs`` range are made available via the Cilium Node ``v2.CiliumNode`` object for all enabled address families via the resource field set in the ``v2.CiliumNode``:

 ====================== ==============================
 Field                  Description
 ====================== ==============================
-``Spec.IPAM.PodCIDRs`` IPv4 and/or IPv6 PodCIDR range
+``spec.ipam.podCIDRs`` IPv4 and/or IPv6 PodCIDR range
 ====================== ==============================

 *************